hiteshjoshi1/commands/aws_learn/Aws-ec2.md

 Are each placed on distinct underlying Hardware.
 Reduce to overall business risk.
 Spread Placement group can even be in multiple availability zones.
 Small number of critical instances that should be kept seprate from each other.
+Spread placement groups have a specific limitation that you can only have a maximum of 7 running instances per Availability Zone.

 #### Partitioned Placement Groups
 Similiar to Spread Placement group, but can have multiple ec2 instances.
 Multiple instances in 1 rack and other instances in other rack.
 All racks have their own network and power source.